craigsdennis/jq-workshop/installation.md

 # Installation Guide

-This workshop will make heavy use of `curl` to fetch data from an API and `jq` to parse and transform those results.
+This workshop will use `curl` to fetch data from an API and `jq` to parse and transform those results.

-NOTE: We are going to be making heavy use of Unix pipes, so if you are coming from a Windows world, please consider using [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+NOTE: If you're coming from a Windows world, know that we're going to be making heavy use of Unix pipes.
+Please consider using [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 ## Install curl